-The order of variables and options for the configure command are inconsequential, and single quotation marks (') are used to protect values with spaces from the shell.
-Some CXXTune options may be unconditionally required for a given compiler, as in the case of linking with the math library -lm above.
+The order of variables and options are inconsequential, and single quotation marks (') are used to protect values with spaces from the shell.
+Some FTune options may be unconditionally required for a given compiler, as in the case of linking with the math library -lm above.